Skip to main content

 • New orders submitted (revenue recognition)

-• New payments received (cash receipts)
+• New payments received (cash receipts and club credit applications)

-• New refunds processed
+• New refunds processed (cash refunds and club credit refunds)

 Important Limitations